Graduate Development Programme

-This is not a requirement; however some workplace experience could be helpful.
-All applicants will be shortlisted according to the criteria outlined in this application pack, whether this be achieved through the workplace, academic career, or extracurricular activities.
+This is not a requirement, however some workplace experience could be helpful.
+All applicants will be shortlisted according to the criteria outlined in the application pack, whether this be achieved through the workplace, academic career, or extracurricular activities.

 Will I receive feedback if unsuccessful?

-What happens at the end of the 2-year programme?
+What happens at the end of the two year programme?